-BMC might be late to the gravel scene but its new URS, short for UnReStricted, is a thoroughly progressive bike that is at the forefront of gravel technology for 2020.
+BMC might be late to the gravel scene but its new URS, short for UnReStricted, is a thoroughly progressive bike that is at the forefront of gravel technology.

 BMC is another brand looking beyond simple frame compliance to offer comfort and has brought Micro Travel Technology (MTT) Suspension to the URS from its cross-country mountain biking race frames.
 It's not just about comfort as BMC claims that the MTT improves traction, ideal for loose surface conditions or climbs.

-BMC has used what it calls Gravel+ geometry, undoubtedly inspired from mountain bike technology, to give the URS a slack 70-degree head angle and long front end creating a bike that offers a composed yet lively ride.
+BMC has used what it calls Gravel+ geometry, undoubtedly inspired by mountain bike technology, to give the URS a slack 70-degree head angle and long front end creating a bike that offers a composed yet lively ride.